 Population growth and lack of women might have caused Viking Eastern expansion

 Second, there was massive population growth and not enough arable land to feed everyone adequately.
-Though this theory is generally accepted as one reason for Norwegian and Danish expansion, it likely did play a role for the Swedes, as well.
-There may have been a more sinister reason for the population changes, and it might have less to do with growth than the mix of people in Scandinavia.
+This theory is generally accepted as one reason for Norwegian and Danish expansion.
+It likely did play a role for the Swedes, as well.
+There may however have been a more sinister reason for the population changes.
+That might have had less to do with growth than the mix of people in Scandinavia.

 Many historians and archaeologists today believe the populations of Scandinavia were skewed heavily male.
 Why?
 Due to widespread female infanticide.
-This left more men than women, and those at the bottom of the social scale may have had a hard time finding a suitable mate.
+This left more men than women.
+Leaving those at the bottom of the social scale with a hard time finding a suitable mate.
 Many of those women that lived to child-bearing age were taken by men above them in rank or physically more powerful.
-If you think about it, this removes the idea that Viking society had any notion of racial or ethnic superiority – many traveled overseas to find a woman, whether a bride or a slave.
+If you think about it, this removes the idea that Viking society had any notion of racial or ethnic superiority.
+Many traveled overseas to find a woman, whether a bride or a slave.

 Riches, slaves, women, and land